 This is the cultural capital of Thailand and the second largest city in the country.
 And though it’s second to Bangkok, Chiang Mai is a completely different experience.
 This is a small city with no tall, towering downtown area and instead a sprawling city with no sky-scapers and a small, walk-able downtown area inside a square moat.

-The city has a thriving expat community, is a gateway to many of the smaller hill-tribes nearby and has a large refugee community, making it an ideal hub for expats seeking NGO work and volunteer opportunities.
+The city has a thriving expat community, there are heaps of hotels in Chiang Mai that also accept long-term expat rentals, and the city is a gateway to many of the smaller hill-tribes nearby and has a large refugee community, making it an ideal hub for expats seeking NGO work and volunteer opportunities.

 For prices, you can expect a Western-style apartment and amenities, with delicious street eats and a motor-bike rental for about 17,000 baht a month.
 Again, your life-style really dictates costs, but it’s a good idea of what you can get on the moderate scale.